Blendify/blender-manual/trunk/blender_docs/manual/compositing/types/filter/vector_blur.rst

 .. note::

-   Does not work when reading from a multilayer OpenEXR sequence set
+   Does not work when reading from a multilayer OpenEXR sequence set.

 Example